Change the Screen Shot File Format in Mac OS X

 All versions of Mac OS X default to saving captured screen shot files to PNG format, but if you’d rather have them save as another file type, it’s actually quite easy to modify the file format and change the default to something new.
 Whether the desired format is JPG, TIFF, PDF, GIF, or back to PNG defaults, let’s walk through the process of changing the format of screenshots made on the Mac.

 To switch the image file format used by screen shots you’ll need to use a defaults command.
-To get started, launch Terminal, located in the /Applications/Utilities/ folder but accessible through Spotlight and Launchpad as well, and then use the following command strings to change to the appropriate file format.
+To get started, launch Terminal, located in the /Applications/Utilities/ folder (it’s accessible through Spotlight and Launchpad as well), and then use the following command strings to change to the appropriate file format.
 Syntax needs to be entered exactly and onto a single command line prompt to execute properly.

 Set the Screen Shot File Type to JPG

 The most common file type to switch screen shots to is JPEG.
 After you have launched Terminal, type the following command to change the capture file format to JPG (JPEG):

 Hit the return key to execute the command.

 JPG is perhaps the most common alternative, since it’s compressed by default while still retaining fairly decent image quality, and it’s also an extremely common type of web graphic.
 For many of us, switching the screenshot format to JPEG is the primary objective.

 For the remaining file types we will combine the command strings together making them easier to copy & paste into the terminal as a single line of command syntax.

 PDF is another optional format, though it’s less common: